liujingbreak/ts-l12n/README.md

     ...
 ```
 ## How to run a demo
  * Step 1,  run `node bin.js scan test`
    Scanner will scan test files in `test` folder, generate folders `translate` and `temp`

  * Step 2, manully edit json files in `translate` folder, image you are acting an Translate App :)

  * Step 3, run `node bin.js replace`
    Now, check out the files in `dist` folder.

-	  Check out bin.js,  very simple configuration is inside it.
+   Check out bin.js, a very simple configuration.

 ## This is just a small PoC,  I guess an ideal tools should have functionality likes

  * If we don't use RequireJS, Replace html tag <script src="xxx.js"></script> with an random query hash code,
    which can disable Browser cache everytime new js file released, like <script src="xxx.js?921039218"></script>

  * Supporting static text in html element attributes like what TS 2.5 does.

  * Replacing templateUrl value in AngluarJS directive definition.

  * Configuration, conditional scan javascript file, performance tuning for parser.

-	* A lot...
+ * A summary report...

 ## What shouldn't be supported by a Server side i18n tool,
  * Dynamic element creation, dynamic element class name adding, only client side knows when you add a a class name like "t".

  * Let us think ...